• Diamonds

 Should You Buy Clarity Enhanced Diamonds?

-Although clarity enhanced diamonds may seem appealing to many customers due to their low price, there is a reason for them being affordable.
+Although clarity enhanced diamonds may seem appealing to many customers due to their low price, there is a reason for their being affordable.
 The main problem with such stones is that they were undesirable stones in low clarity grades presented as innovation and compared to properly graded diamonds.

 The truth is that unethical jewellers try to provide you with the false impression that clarity enhanced diamonds are worth more than they are.
 For example, a natural SI2 clarity diamond can never be compared with an enhanced SI2 diamond that used to have I1 clarity before the treatment.
 An enhanced diamond can never be a better deal, even if it costs less than an untreated diamond with the same parameters.